 Part of what I love about being a money blogger is learning about innovative startups and investment platforms.
 Last year, I came across one that was particularly interesting and mentioned it in a post about alternative investment ideas.

 Today I’m digging deeper into Masterworks, an investment platform that enables investors to profit from “blue-chip” fine art with as little as $1,000.

-This is totally legitimate, made possible because of the JOBS Act of 2012, also known as the crowdfunding act.
+This investment strategy is totally legitimate, made possible because of the JOBS Act of 2012, also known as the crowdfunding act.

-Please note: This article is not a recommendation to buy shares of the Andy Warhol painting, any future paintings on Masterworks, or fine art in general.
+Please note: This article is not a recommendation to buy or sell paintings on Masterworks, or fine art in general.
 Determine on your own if this asset class is right for your investment objectives.

 How Masterworks Works

 Masterworks has built a first-of-its-kind online platform that enables investors to buy shares in fine art, much like you buy shares in a company or real estate property.